Lokesh-Attarde/YouTube-Text_Data_Analysis/README.md

 * Jupyter Notebook is used as IDE.
 * Pandas and NumPy are used for Data Manipulation & Pre-processing and Mathematical functions respectively.
 * For visualization of the plots, Matplotlib, Seaborn, Plotly are used.
+* WordCloud is used to representing the text data.
+* TextBlob is used to perform Sentiment Analysis.
 * GitHub is used as version control system.

 <p align="center">